House sitting is one of the latest sustainable travel trends, while using house sitters for your home and pets is steadily growing in popularity.

 House Sitting is Not Like Booking a Hotel or Airbnb

 When house sitting, you can’t just book a specific set of dates in a specific place.
-Dedicated websites (we use TrustedHousesitters) or even social media platforms act as an intermediary, or a meeting place, for people to connect.
+Dedicated websites (like TrustedHousesitters) or even social media platforms act as an intermediary, or a meeting place, for people to connect.
 Think more like a dating site.

 You wouldn’t ask a dating site user, “Hey, I´m going to London, how do I get date for that Friday night?”
 You have to go on the app, talk to people, see if there is a connection, and find someone that wants to go on a date with you.
 You don’t just decide when and who you want to go on a date and then it magically happens.